How to Cite PowerPoint Presentations in APA Style

 • Do not double space or indent your reference slide to save space.

-For detailed guidance, check out the APA Style handout that was carefully prepared by Idaho State University or the official APA Manual 7th Edition available on the website of the American Psychological Association.
+For detailed guidance, check out examples in the APA Style handout that was carefully prepared by Idaho State University or the official APA Publication Manual 7th Edition available on the website of the American Psychological Association.

-Including citations in your presentations is necessary to avoid plagiarism.
+Including citations in the main content of your PowerPoint presentation is necessary to avoid plagiarism.
 Universities, for example, insist that any academic PowerPoint presentation has appropriate citations for any outside sources.
 Those sources include:

 • Tables and data